dmorosinotto/ng-metadata-quickstart/README.md

-Configure [tsconfig.json](tsconfig.json) to build **Typescipt** app files and output js to `dist` folder, and setup [SystemJS](https://github.com/systemjs/systemjs/blob/master/docs/config-api.md) into [index.html](index.html) to load the **Angular** `app` module bootstrapping it with ngMetadata from `startup` Setup some scripts in [package.json](package.json) to automate `build` and `serve`
+Configure [tsconfig.json](tsconfig.json) to build **Typescipt** app files and output js to `dist` folder, and setup [SystemJS](https://github.com/systemjs/systemjs/blob/master/docs/config-api.md) into [index.html](index.html) to load the **Angular** `app` module bootstrapping it with ngMetadata from `startup` And finally setup some scripts in [package.json](package.json) to automate `build` and `serve`

 ###OTHER SETUP AND SAMPLE
 This repo contains other SystemJS config and TS sample, to test different setup checkout branches:
-- `bundle` sample with TS compiler set with outFile to produce dist/app-bundle.js using system
+- [`bundle`](https://github.com/dmorosinotto/ng-metadata-quickstart/tree/bundle) sample with TS compiler set with outFile to produce dist/app-bundle.js using system
-- `outdir` sample with TS compiler set with outDir to produce all js in dist folder using commonjs
+- [`outdir`](https://github.com/dmorosinotto/ng-metadata-quickstart/tree/outdir) sample with TS compiler set with outDir to produce all js in dist folder using commonjs